3 ways to talk to your children about inheritance

 If not, you’re not alone.
 Consider this: 40% of parents with at least $1 million in investable assets haven’t talked about their estate plans with their kids.*

 Conversations about inheritance and your legacy can be stressful and emotional.
-But they can also give you and your family peace of mind.
+But they can also give you and your family a strong sense of confidence.

 Not sure how to approach your kids?
 Use these conversation starters to begin the discussion and help avoid family inheritance issues.